moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

         ) from e
 ```

-## Step 4: Build in Creator Studio
+## Step 4: Review Plugin Architecture

-We will be building this plugin as a Query Resolver (fka Query-Triggered Path) along with an iPaaS to chain APIs 1, 2, and 3 together in order to submit a time off request for a user.
+We will be building this plugin as a Query Resolver (fka Query-Triggered Path) along with an iPaaS to chain APIs 1, 2, and 3 (described below) together in order to submit a time off request for a user.

-### Plugin Architecture Diagram
+**Plugin Architecture Diagram**

 ![Untitled](./Plugin%20Template%20Request%20Time-Off%20in%20Workday%20081c4d522bf64bbead3697288dd46047/Untitled.png)